 Flowering plants will lift your spirits in the short winter days.
 If you don’t have a large garden, consider window boxes and patio pots or add hanging baskets around your exterior doors.
 Winter bedding will brighten your garden and fill any gaps in bare borders, plus hanging baskets and pots offer a warm floral welcome to visitors during some of the darkest months of the year.

-Planting winter bedding plants
+How to plant winter bedding plants

 As summer draws to an end, your existing bedding plants will start to lose their colour and flowering will stop.
-This means that it’s time to brighten up your borders, hanging baskets and patio pots with some winter bedding plants!
+This means that it’s time to brighten up your borders, hanging baskets, and patio pots with some winter bedding plants!